Procedure Guide ·Ultrasound ·2026

 4Can ultrasound detect cancer in cats?

-Ultrasound can detect masses and abnormal organ changes consistent with cancer, but a biopsy is needed for a definitive diagnosis.
-Ultrasound-guided fine needle aspiration samples suspicious masses without surgery, providing cells for pathology.
+Ultrasound detects masses and abnormal changes suggesting cancer, but biopsy confirms diagnosis.
+Ultrasound-guided fine needle aspiration samples masses without surgery for pathology.

 5Why does my cat's belly need to be shaved?

-Fur prevents proper contact between the ultrasound probe and the skin, resulting in poor image quality.
-The hair grows back within a few weeks.
-The shaved area is typically the central and lower abdomen.
-It's purely cosmetic and doesn't affect your cat.
+Fur prevents proper probe contact and image quality suffers.
+Hair grows back in weeks.
+The shaved area is central and lower abdomen.
+It's cosmetic and doesn't affect your cat.

 6How long does a cat ultrasound take?

-A full abdominal ultrasound takes 20-40 minutes.
-A focused scan of one organ is quicker — about 10-15 minutes.
-The total appointment including preparation and discussion of findings is usually about 1 hour.
-Results are typically discussed immediately.
+Full abdominal ultrasound takes 20-40 minutes.
+Focused scan is quicker-about 10-15 minutes.
+Total appointment including prep and results discussion usually about 1 hour.

 7Does pet insurance cover cat ultrasounds?

-Diagnostic ultrasounds ordered to investigate illness or injury are covered by most accident/illness policies.
-Routine screening ultrasounds and pregnancy-related imaging are generally not covered.
-As with all diagnostics, the condition being investigated must not be pre-existing.
+Diagnostic ultrasounds investigating illness or injury are covered by most policies.
+Routine screening and pregnancy imaging generally aren't covered.
+The condition must not be pre-existing.

 Marcel Janik, founder of RealVetCost